YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 ### Aiven Web Console login

-Aiven users can use Aiven web console to manage Aiven services.
+Aiven users can use the Aiven web console to manage Aiven services.

-When you log in to the console with the credentials (email address and password) that you created when you signed up, you will see the Services list first.
+Aiven users can use the Aiven web console to manage Aiven services.
-Initially the list is empty, but if it has already been created, you will see a list of services as shown below (Only Kafka service is used for this tutorial).
+You will see the Services list first when you log in to the console with the credentials (email address and password) that you created when you signed up.
+Initially, the list is empty, but if it has already been created, you will see a list of services as shown below (Only Kafka service is used for this tutorial).

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/8b0e55a3-ac3d-50c7-961c-18feca9979ec.png" width = 50%>